HMO Fire Safety Standards

 • Fire extinguishers and fire blankets in kitchens.

-3-4 Storey HMOs (Pre-2002 Construction)
+3 to 4 Storey HMOs (Pre-2002 Construction)

 • Grade D LD2 detection system covering risk rooms and escape routes.